WM Capture 10

 number in the Frame/sec box.

-The Video Format table above shows some tested frame
+The Video Format

-rates for different video sizes and different computer configurations.
-Bouncy
+table above shows some tested frame rates for different video sizes and

-video, out of sync audio or chopped audio are some of the side effects of
+different computer configurations.
+Bouncy video, out of sync audio or chopped audio

-the top status window if the selected rate is higher than the rate the
+Rate too high" on the top status window if the selected rate is

-system can sustain.
-If this message appears repeatedly you may need to
+higher than the rate the system can sustain.
+If this message appears

-lower the frame rate and/or the size of the recorded video.
+repeatedly you may need to lower the frame rate and/or the size of the

 Note: in general, when recording using the Screen Capture mode the frame is